Positive Action in the Workplace

 By automatically treating all applicants who share a protected characteristic more favourably, or guaranteeing them recruitment or promotion because of that characteristic, would amount to unlawful discrimination.
 When making a decision as to whether to recruit or promote a particular individual, selection for interview and appointment must not usually be because of a protected characteristic, but rather based strictly on the agreed selection criteria.

-Examples of lawful positive action
+Examples of lawful positive action in the workplace

 There are various examples of lawful positive action that can be taken to help lessen any disadvantage, to meet the needs of those possessing a protected characteristic, or to increase their participation in a particular activity at work.